- Eligibility criteria

-Unmarried Partner Visa applicants must be able to prove to the Home Office that they have suitable accommodation to live in in the UK.
+Unmarried Partner visa applicants must be able to prove to the Home Office that they have suitable accommodation to live in in the UK.
 The accommodation must meet appropriate UK living standards.

 It is not acceptable for large families to live in a small house without adequate room space.
-Your accommodation in the UK must have adequate room for you and your partner as well as any dependents.
+Your accommodation in the UK must have adequate rooms for you and your partner as well as any dependents.
 An additional bedroom is needed in your accommodation for each dependent who will be joining you.

 Your sponsor might be required to provide photographs and other information which details the accommodation thoroughly.

 As mentioned, you will need to provide certain information and documents to prove your eligibility to the Home Office.
-The specific documents which you need to provide is somewhat dependent on your individual circumstances.
+The specific documents which you need to provide are somewhat dependent on your individual circumstances.

 - Copy of passport